Why is it so hot and humid in mid-October?

 Regardless, Buckley thinks that the heat will create more weather problems in the future.

 "It’s not going to be warmer everywhere but the signals are extremes in relationship to weather and that is also due to the large number of hurricanes.
-I think I just read an article that we will have 10 hurricanes by the end of the fall,” says Buckley.
+I think I just read an article that we will have 10 hurricanes by the end of the fall,” Buckley said.

 It is too early to tell whether this warm autumn season is a part of the "New England weather" that is so temperamental, or if it is yet another sign of humanity's role in climate change.